-Guidelines pertaining to disclosure of climaterelated information Chapter Description of the business model, impact of climaterelated risks and opportunities on the business model, strategy and financial plans Chapter 1.2.
+Chapter Chapter 1.2.
 Business model Chapter 3.
-Environmental and climate impact Chapter 6.1.
-Corporate governance and risk management giving consideration to ESG and climate factors Business Model Positive and negative impact of the organization on the climate Coping with the challenge of climate change Chapter 6.1.
-Corporate governance and risk management giving consideration to ESG and climate factors Climate scenarios: resilience of the company's business model and strategy considering the different climate-related scenarios Chapter 6.1.
-Corporate governance and risk management giving consideration to ESG and climate factors Description of the company's climate policies, including approach to mitigating climate changes or adaptation.
-Chapter 3.
-Environmental and climate impact Policies and due diligence processes Climate-related objectives set by the company: all target greenhouse gas emissions and how they relate to national and international plans (in particular the Paris Agreement).
-Letter from the CEO Coping with the challenge of climate change Role of the management staff in the process of risk assessment and climate risk management.
-Chapter 6.1.
-Corporate governance and risk management giving consideration to ESG and climate factors
+Environmental and climate t of impact the business Chapter 6.1.
+Corporate governance and risk management giving consideration to ESG and climate factors Coping with the challenge of climate change ization on Chapter 6.1.
+Corporate governance and risk management giving consideration to ESG and climate factors Chapter 6.1.
+Corporate governance any's and risk management giving the different consideration to ESG and climate factors cies, Chapter 3.
+Environmental and climate changes or impact Letter from the CEO pany: all they relate ticular the Coping with the challenge of climate change Chapter 6.1.
+Corporate governance ess of risk and risk management giving consideration to ESG and climate factors